New Valparaiso, Indiana Office Now Open!

 News

-Installing a Fire Alarm System in New Construction
+Tips for Installing a Fire Alarm System in a New Construction

 High-quality construction projects start with lots of planning and research.
-Developers and contractors must balance many factors, such as budget, energy efficiency, durability, and appearance.
-When investing in commercial property, safety should always be the top priority.
+Developers and contractors have to balance multiple factors, such as budget, energy efficiency, durability, and appearance.
+When investing in a commercial property, safety should always be the top priority.

 Don’t Make Fire Protection an Afterthought

-The National Fire Protection Association (NFPA) states that within “eight minutes, a fire is beyond the room of origin, and people are eight times as likely to die in a building fire after those eight minutes.”
+Within “eight minutes, a fire is beyond the room of origin, and people are eight times as likely to die in a building fire after those eight minutes,” according to The National Fire Protection Association (NFPA).

-In order to ensure the safety of tenants and workers, contractors must consider fire protection very early in the construction project.
-Failure to make fire protection a priority during the planning and research phase can have serious consequences.
+To ensure the safety of tenants and workers, contractors need to consider fire protection very early in the construction project.
+Failure to prioritize fire protection during the planning and research phase can have serious consequences.

 • Can the fire department easily control a fire in the planned building?

-• Will it be easy for those with physical handicaps to enter and exit the building?
+• Will it be easy for those with physical handicaps to enter and exit the building during an emergency?

 Leave Room in the Construction Budget for Fire Alarm Systems

-Fire protection systems account for only a small percentage of the contractor’s budget for commercial and residential spaces, about 1 to 1.5 percent of the total cost.
-And yet, retrofitting a fire protection system into a fully built space can cost about 50% more than that original budget.
+Fire protection systems account for only a tiny percentage of a contractor’s budget for commercial and residential spaces – about 1 to 1.5 percent of the total cost.
+But, retrofitting a fire protection system into a fully-built space can cost about 50% more than that original budget.

-It is important to plan for what kind of fire protection system is needed early to avoid any last-minute changes and high costs.
-Further, the small cost of fire protection systems can lead to big benefits.
+It is essential to plan early for what kind of fire protection system you need to avoid any last-minute changes and high costs.
+Additionally, the small cost of a fire protection system can lead to enormous benefits.

 The Risk of Fire has Increased with Modern Building Materials

 Modern building materials are incredibly flammable.
 Thirty years ago, families had approximately 17 minutes to escape a house fire.
-However, today it’s about three minutes.
-This is because 30 years ago buildings were made from real wood and natural materials.
+Today, it’s about three minutes.

 Teamwork Between Contractors and Fire Protection Experts Saves Time and Money